 Methods: Immunohistochemical staining of FOXE1 was performed in 48 PTC cases.
-Two single nucleotide polymorphisms immediately inside (rs1867277) or in the vicinity (rs965513) of the FOXE1 gene were genotyped by direct sequencing.
-Histopathological, clinical, and genetic data were included in statistical analyses.
+Two SNPs immediately inside (rs1867277) or in the vicinity (rs965513) of the FOXE1 gene were genotyped by direct sequencing.
+Histopathological, clinical and genetic data were included in statistical analysis.

-Results: FOXE1 exhibited cytoplasmic overexpression in tumor tissue compared to the normal counterpart (p < 0.001).
-Both cancer and normal thyroid cells demonstrated the highest FOXE1 scores in the areas closest to the tumor border ( $<300 \mu$ m) compared with more distant areas (p < 0.001).
-No differences in FOXE1 staining distributions were found between microcarcinomas and PTC of larger size, between different histopathological variants of PTC, and encapsulated and nonencapsulated tumors.
-Multivariate regression analysis revealed that nuclear FOXE1 expression in neoplastic cells in the vicinity of the tumor border independently associated with the genotype at rs1867277 (the dominant model of inheritance, p = 0.037) and tumor multifocality (p = 0.032), and with marginal significance with capsular invasion (p = 0.051).
+Results: FOXE1 exhibited cytoplasmic overexpression in tumor tissue compared to normal counterpart (p < 0.001).
+Both cancer and normal thyroid cells demonstrated the highest FOXE1 scores in the areas closest to the tumor border ($< 300 \mu$ m) when compared with more distant areas (p < 0.001).
+No difference in FOXE1 staining distributions were found between microcarcinoma and PTC of larger size, between different histopathological variants of PTC, and encapsulated and non-encapsulated tumors.
+Multivariate regression analysis revealed that nuclear FOXE1 expression in neoplastic cells in vicinity of the tumor border independently associated with genotype at rs1867277 (the dominant model of inheritance, p = 0.037) and tumor multifocality (p = 0.032), and with marginal significance with capsular invasion (p = 0.051).

-Conclusions: FOXE1 overexpression and translocation to the cytoplasm are phenotypic hallmarks of tumor cells suggesting that FOXE1 is involved in the pathogenesis of PTC.
-Nuclear FOXE1 expression in tumor cells in the vicinity of the PTC border is associated with the presence of a risk allele of rs1867277 (c.-238G > A) in the 5' untranslated region of the FOXE1 gene, as well as with pathological characteristics of PTC, suggesting possible FOXE1 involvement in the facilitation of tumor development beginning at an early stage.
+Conclusions: FOXE1 overexpression and translocation to the cytoplasm are phenotypic hallmarks of tumor cells implicating FOXE1 in the carcinogenesis of PTC.
+Nuclear FOXE1 expression in tumor cells in the vicinity of the PTC border associates with the presence of risk allele of rs1867277 (c.-238G>A) in the 5'UTR of the FOXE1 gene and also with pathological characteristics of PTC suggesting possible FOXE1 involvement in facilitation of tumor development from the early stage.